Ex-Roger Stone aide agrees to testify before grand jury

-WASHINGTON (AP) - A former aide to Trump confidant Roger Stone has agreed to testify before a grand jury initially used in special counsel Robert Mueller’s Russia investigation.
+WASHINGTON (AP) - A former aide to Trump confidant Roger Stone has agreed to testify this week before a grand jury initially used in special counsel Robert Mueller’s Russia investigation, his attorney said Wednesday.

-Andrew Miller, who has fought the subpoena for nearly a year, is scheduled to appear Friday.
-That’s according to his attorney Paul Kamenar.

-The move comes after an appeals court rejected Miller’s challenge of Mueller’s authority and a federal judge on Wednesday denied a last ditch effort to avoid testifying.
+Andrew Miller, who has fought the subpoena for nearly a year, is scheduled to appear Friday before a grand jury in Washington.
+The decision to testify comes after an appeals court rejected Miller’s challenge of Mueller’s authority and a federal judge on Wednesday denied his last effort to avoid going before the grand jury.

-Mueller initially sought Miller’s testimony as part of his investigation of Stone.
-Trump’s longtime friend was arrested earlier this year and charged with lying to Congress, witness tampering and obstruction.
+Mueller initially sought Miller’s testimony as part of his investigation of Stone, who was arrested earlier this year and charged with lying to Congress, witness tampering and obstruction.
+That investigation has continued after Mueller issued his final report and handed off the case to the U.S. Attorney’s Office in the District of Columbia.

+Miller’s agreement to testify, first reported by CNN, came after a hearing Wednesday in which U.S. District Judge Beryl Howell sided with prosecutors from Mueller’s office.

+Miller attorney Paul Kamenar had argued that prosecutors no longer needed Miller’s testimony and couldn’t use the grand jury to gather information about Stone’s already public case.
+But after a sidebar with Mueller team member Aaron Zelinsky, Howell upheld the subpoena.

+The judge did not provided further details other than noting that even after prosecutors bring an indictment, they can continue to use a grand jury to bring additional charges not already made public, Kamenar said.

-Kamenar says prosecutors have not shared what they plan to ask his client.
+Prosecutors have not shared what they plan to ask Miller or whether it relates to Stone or any others, Kamenar said. ___

 Copyright © 2019 The Washington Times, LLC.